 Identifying Tasks and Stakeholders

 Initiating a RACI matrix starts with meticulously documenting all tasks, deliverables, milestones, and decisions pertinent to the project.
+This process can be made more efficient with the use of an email ticketing system to manage stakeholder communication.
 These items are commonly arranged in one column within an Excel sheet or similar spreadsheet software.

 After this, the cataloging step is essential to pinpointing every person or entity that might influence or have a stake in the project’s outcome – including team members, managers, and external stakeholders.